Ralph-Lee/blog/virtualization-the-developers-desktop-machine.md

 ####[VMWare Server](www.vmware.com/products/server)####

 [![vmware-server](img/vmwareserver_thumb.png)](http://devtxt.com/blog/blogimg/VirtualizationTheDevelopersDesktopMachin_DDA9/vmwareserver.png) I first got into VMWare Server as I was encouraged to run Windows 2003 on the job.
 Previously I had only used the Microsoft Virtual PC products, which were decent.
 The killer bit that won me over on VMWare Server was that it is HEADLESS.
 The machines can startup and shutdown in parallel with your host OS.
 Excellent feature for those who would expect those services to be up 100% of the time that your dev machine is (Dev or Test SQL Server, Active Directory services, build machine, etc).
 This is basically gives you the Ron Popeil method of running additional machines: set it, and forget it (curse you, 90's infomercials).
 The kicker for me today is that VMWare does NOT make Windows 7 64-bit signed drivers.
-Absolute killer for me during the Release Candidate of Windows 7, and still today at Win7's release.
+Absolute killer for me during the Release Candidate of Windows 7, and still today at Win 7's release.
 Reading the forums and related searches, it appears there were hacks for Vista 64, but the important part here is that Microsoft REQUIRES signed drivers for 64 bit systems today, starting with windows 7. *VMWare, please*!
 Get those signed drivers out!
 There's one thing about the latest releases of VMWare Server that gets me.
 The 1.x versions all had built in console on the host where you defined/configured/started/stopped your VMs.
 It was a nice presentation with console UI elements coming in an .exe.
 The 2.x releases have moved to a web-based console.
 I much preferred the 1.x presentation.
 I'm still using in on the job with Win7 32-bit, and it works well! **9/10**